parasoft/run-jtest-action/README.md

     # Steps represent a sequence of tasks that will be executed as part of the job.
     steps:

+    # Checks out your repository under $GITHUB_WORKSPACE, so that your job can access it.
+    - name: Checkout repository
+      uses: actions/checkout@v2

     # Generates the jtest.data.json input file.
     - name: Create input for Jtest
       run: ./gradlew clean build jtest -I /path/to/jtest/integration/gradle/init.gradle "-Djtest.skip=true"